 India's first indigenous aircraft carrier Vikrant likely to be commissioned by early 2021: Sources

 The manufacturing of the country's first indigenous aircraft carrier Vikrant is currently under phase three which involves setting to work of machinery and other equipment and it is likely to be commissioned by early 2021, sources said on Wednesday.
-This carrier is being built at the Cochin Shipyard Limited (CSL) in Kochi.
+The nearly 40,000-tonne carrier is being built at the Cochin Shipyard Limited (CSL) in Kochi.

 "Currently, phase three of the construction of Vikrant is under progress, which involves setting to work of machinery and equipment, like power generation and propulsion machinery.
 The carrier is likely to be commissioned by early 2021," a source told PTI.
 The third phase of construction will go on till acceptance of harbour and sea trials, sources added.